jaahay/StoneScript/README.md

 ### Elements and runes

-- Vigor ❤ is strong against Aether ＊
+- Vigor ❤ is strong against Æther ＊
-- Aether ＊is strong against Fire φ
+- Æther ＊is strong against Fire φ
 - Fire φ is strong against Ice ❄
 - Ice ❄ is strong against Poison ∞
 - Poison ∞ is strong against Vigor ❤